neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

 ### TODO
 - [ ] Work on Agents
-    - [ ] Create NN functions for actor and critic networks
     - [ ] Save NN input and output tensor into self.parameters
 - [ ] Work on Replay Buffer
     - [ ] Renew buffer input and output